ztgasdf/steampkg/README.md

 todo:

- - allow selection for beta branches (unsure), bitness, language
+ - allow selection for beta branches (unsure),  language
  - clean up if conditions, and organise code
- - add documentation about username.vdf usage
  - maybe make it so i don't need a secondary python script?

 ---